matthewsirbaugh/matthewsirbaugh/README.md

-Hi, my name is Matthew Sirbaugh.
-I'm a web developer based in NYC.
+Hi, my name is Matthew Bryson Sirbaugh.
-I'm currently looking for work, so feel free to reach out to me.
+I'm a software developer based in Bayside, Queens, specializing in AI integration and web development.
-Email: matthewsirbaughdev@gmail.com
+Currently accepting offers.